bediger4000/lru-cache/README.md

 This is a design problem,
 including both data structure and algorithm elements.

-Famously, hashtables are O(1), at least amortized over many lookups.
+Famously, hash tables are O(1), at least amortized over many look-ups.
 The problem statement seems like a big hint.

 The semantics of the `set()` method imply that a